DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 You can change 10 to any amount of damage(positive integer), note that player has health of 20.

 * In-game command list
+	* all the user commands are under

+		function gun:ui/...

 | Description | Command |
 | --- | :------ |
 | display this list | /function damage:ui/help